marklit/backbone-directory/readme.md

 # Technical Demo #

-I forked [backbone-directory](https://github.com/ccoenraets/backbone-directory) to use as a boiler plate code base.
+I forked [backbone-directory](https://github.com/ccoenraets/backbone-directory) to use as a boilerplate codebase.

 This demo uses among other technologies the following: